 Comedian figures out standups and stores them in the database.
 The bot reminds those who did not submit standup in 10 minutes (configurable) before the deadline.
 If a person for some reason missed the deadline, Comedian sends a message identifying this person.
 It continues reminding non-reporters later.
 Each day comedian also reports users who slacked, i.e. did not commit enough and have not logged enough time (parsing commits and work logs from other services).

-Comedian is an open-source project written in Golang.
+Comedian is a slack bot written in Golang.
 You can download it, play with it, test it, and send pull requests or issues to make Comedian a better product to use by everyone.

 - Direct messages to Project Manager about users who did not make commits or did not log enough time at work.

 - Standup text analysis for standupers’ mood and problems to target problems quickly and solve them ASAP.